stefaweb/rtsp-recorder/README.md

 Here are the main parameters to configure:

-- `LANG`: Choose "us" or "fr" depending of the desired language.
+- `LANG`: Choose "us", "de" or "fr" depending of the desired language.
 - `PREFIX`: Prefix for naming the recorded files.
 - `URL_SERVER`: The URL of the server where the sounds are stored.
 - `RTSP_URL`: The RTSP stream URL.